116th Street station (Second Avenue Subway)

-116th Street is a planned station along the IND Second Avenue Line of the New York City Subway.
+The 116th Street station is a planned station along the IND Second Avenue Line of the New York City Subway.
 It would be located at the intersection of Second Avenue and 116th Street in East Harlem, Manhattan.
 Proposed since 1968, the station is expected to be built as part of Phase 2 of the Second Avenue Subway.
 When opened, it will initially be served by the Q train, with the T train providing service when Phase 3 of the line is built.

 History

 Background

 The Second Avenue Line was originally proposed in 1919 as part of a massive expansion of what would become the Independent Subway System (IND).
 Work on the line never commenced, as the Great Depression crushed the economy.
 Numerous plans for the Second Avenue Subway appeared throughout the 20th century, but these were usually deferred due to lack of funds.
 In anticipation of the never-built new subway line, the Second and Third Avenue elevated lines were demolished in 1942 and 1955, respectively.
 The Second Avenue Elevated had a station at 117th Street, and the Third Avenue Elevated had a stop on nearby Third Avenue at 116th Street.